rick89/blog-posts/README.md

-# Blog posts check types of unknown data
+# Blog posts from dummy API, checks types of unknown data using zod

 -   Simple fetch of dummy blog posts
 -   Use `zod` to validate data property types returned from API